 Though an admission decision can be provided before financial documents are submitted, international students must submit proof of financial support before an I-20 will be issued.
 Documentation verifying the applicant's ability to meet financial obligations (tuition, fees, books, room and board, personal expenses and health insurance) for the first year is required by the US Bureau of Citizenship and Immigration Services.
+To determine the exact amount that is required to be demonstrated for the I-20 requirement, please review our Tuition & Fees page.
 Students must send the following items before an I-20 will be issued:

 - The exact amount designated to the applicant for educational purposes.

-- Completion of the Affidavit of Financial Support Form.
+- Completion of the Affidavit of Financial Support (Sponsor Form).